If a U.S. President Goes to Prison, Does the Secret Service Go, Too?

 But would there be any special accommodation for an incarcerated former commander in chief?

 "[The prison] would have to serve him meals in his cell.
-He couldn't be with the general population," says Kessler.
+He couldn't be with the general population," said Kessler.
 "That's the only accommodation.
 He wouldn't be given any special treatment.
 He wouldn't be given a telephone for example.
 It would just be pure protection."

 But protection is nothing to be sneezed at — especially in prison.